 Dance

 Kate Broug trained in classical and contemporary dance at the Amsterdam School of the Arts, where she completed a Bachelor of Arts in Dance.
-The conservatory operates on an elimination-based model with continuous assessment and no formal grading.
-Entry is highly selective, and progression depends on technical command, artistic development, and sustained performance under scrutiny.
-By graduation, only a small portion of the original cohort remained.
+Entry to the conservatory is highly selective, with thousands of applicants competing annually for approximately thirty-five places.
+The program operates on an elimination-based model with continuous assessment and no formal grading; progression depends on technical command, artistic development, and sustained performance under constant scrutiny.
+By graduation, only nine dancers from her original cohort remained.

 Her work as a dancer received national and international recognition.
 Broug was featured in Het Parool, Amsterdam’s leading daily newspaper, for her dance portfolio and international trajectory.
-She was awarded multiple competitive scholarships to continue her training in New York City, including support from Stichting Bekker–la Bastide Fonds, the Amsterdam School of the Arts Internationaliseringsfonds, and the Fundatie van de Vrijvrouwe van Renswoude.
+She was awarded multiple competitive scholarships to continue her training in New York City.
 Collectively, these grants supported professional development and extended study of the Martha Graham Technique in the United States, where she trained and performed with established institutions and companies.

 Although she later stepped away from professional performance, dance remains foundational to how Broug approaches her work.
 The years of training established habits of preparation, physical awareness, and accountability that continue to inform her work in aviation, expedition-based filmmaking, and entrepreneurship.